On the Stability of General Bayesian Inference: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Danny Williamson, Christian Robert, and Sebastian Vollmer for their insightful discussions on the topics in this paper.
-JJ was partially funded by the Ayudas Fundación BBVA a Equipos de Investigación Cientifica 2017, the Government of Spain's Plan Nacional PGC2018-101643-B-I00, and a Juan de la Cierva Formación fellowship FJC2020-046348-I. CH was supported by the EPSRC Bayes4Health programme grant and The Alan Turing Institute, UK.
+We would also like to thank two anonymous reviewers, the Associated Editor and the Editor for their help in improving this paper.
+JJ was partially funded by the Ayudas Fundación BBVA a Equipos de Investigación Cientifica 2017, the Government of Spain's Plan Nacional PGC2018-101643-B-I00, and a Juan de la Cierva Formación fellowship FJC2020-046348-I. CH was supported by the EPSRC Bayes4Health programme grant and both CH and JQS were supported by the Alan Turing Institute, UK.

+Section \ref{Sec:DefsProofsConds} contains additional information for our theoretical analysis, including definitions of the Kullback-Leibler Divergence (\KLD) and $\beta$-divergence (\textBD), full definitions of notation and technical conditions and proofs of the results of Sections 3 and 4.
+Section \ref{Sec:ExtExperimentalResults} contains additional details of the experimental results of Section 6, including full specifications of the models and data used, as well as additional sensitivity analysis for $\beta$ and a comparison with the $\gamma$-Divergence (\textGD).